-Our task during these forty days is to examine our lives in light of God’s Word and see where we’ve allowed darkness to creep in, where we’ve taken the bait of the diabolical fisher of men.
-It’s time to use the sword of the spirit to cut through his web of deception, to free ourselves from the net that holds us as prey.
+Our task during these forty desert days of Lent is to examine our lives in light of God’s Word and see where we’ve allowed darkness to creep in, where we’ve taken the bait of the diabolical fisher of men.
+It’s time, in the name of Christ, to use the sword of the spirit to cut through the tempter’s web of deception, to free ourselves from the net that holds us as prey, and make our way through the desert to the promised land of the Kingdom of God.

 That is why Lent is called a joyful season of freedom.
 The purple color of repentance is also the color of royalty–it’s the time to recognize our true identity in Christ, time to claim our true birthright as free sons and daughters of a loving Father who happens to be the Almighty King of the Universe.